SajeeRodrigo/SajeeRodrigo/README.md

 - 🌱 I’m currently learning **JavaScript.**

-- 🎓 I'm Undergraduate of University of Kelaniya | BSC.
+- 🎓 I'm Undergraduate of University of Kelaniya | BSc.
 (Hons) in Management & Information Technology.

 - 👨‍💻 All of my projects are available on **[My Github Repositories](https://github.com/SajeeRodrigo)**